anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 16) Tap, 'Choose Device'

-Select a nearby Echo device, that will play a 'fun fact'
+Select a nearby Echo device, that will play the 'fun fact'

 ## 17) Click Save in the upper right